Alex-Hamblin/CGAssignment1/README.md

 Diffuse was applied to the ground in one of the areas to showcase the changes in elevation and landscape.
 This is to experiement with the lighting and how it effects the terrain. we wanted a way to accentuate the differences in the height of the elevation and outline the ground, this was one of the methods that we used to acheve this.
-We messed with the colours to make the terrain pop out more and fit the style that we were looking for
+We messed with the colours to make the terrain pop out more and fit the style that we were looking for.

 Ambient: